-Companies U-Haul and supermarket supplier C&S Wholesale Grocers are partnering with The Conservation Fund to promote conservation with an environmental and economic focus.
-They will offset their wood consumption by boosting the protection of forest-based supply chains, creating investments in land easements that will restore and protect native habitats.
+U-Haul and supermarket supplier C&S Wholesale Grocers are partnering with The Conservation Fund in order to help offset their wood use and increase donations to this cause.
+This partnership has led to to promotion of the conservation of of the Success Pond and its surrounding forest, planting trees, and investing in land easements that will restore and protect native habitats.

 With the reintroduction of predators such as wolves and grizzly bears in Montana's national parks, ranchers' livestock are increasingly being targeted by these carnivores.
 When livestock is threatened their health decreases due to the stress of survival.
 To mitigate this issue, livestock composting sites have been created providing meat for the predators and increased safety for the ranchers and their livestock.

 The United Kingdom is finding creative ways to simultaneously address renewable energy needs and waste disposal.
 Combined Heat and Power (CHP) plants are utilizing chicken manure from farms and coffee grounds to create electricity.
 The initiatives have the added benefit of improving standards for the treatment of poultry, as well as reducing the distribution of harmful toxins from the waste.